alexkimin/React-Redux-Study/README.md

 **[Atomic React](https://arc.js.org/) like index.js export/import (automatic absolute path)**
   - maybe has a problem with code splitting?
-    - confirm the problem that build is not generating chunk properly with this approach.
+    - confirmed the problem that build is not generating chunk properly with this approach.
     - better approach will be babel-transform
+        - Can I write bable plugin by myself?

 **middleware**
   - custom socket redux-middleware will handle actions and socket.io events.